luisdramirez/pSF-Toolbox/README.md

 ### validate-pSFT

 This subdirectory contains scripts for validating and simulating pSFT. `simulate_pSFT.m` demonstrates how the log Gaussian pSFT model responds to changes in peak spatial frequency and bandwidth parameters. `validate_pSFT.m` performs a complete validation of the estimation pipeline by generating synthetic data with known pSFT parameters, running the estimation procedure, and comparing the estimated parameters to the ground truth values.
-This validation workflow helps ensure the accuracy and reliability of the pSFT estimation method.

 ## License